gtag('config', 'AW-787868295');

 The Bladnoch Distillery on the banks of the River Bladnoch near Wigtown, Galloway, is back in production

 Bladnoch is a beautiful distillery, one of just six in lowland Scotland and the most southerly of all of them.
-It has perched on the banks of the River Bladnoch for more than 200 years, but in recent times the distillery has had a turbulent history.
+It has perched on the banks of the River Bladnoch for more than 200 years, but in recent times the distillery has had a turbulent history, before new owners restored its glories.

-It became part of Bell’s in the 1980s, passed on to the United Distillers’ Group and closed in the 1990s.
-However, Bladnoch enjoyed a renaissance in recent years under the ownership of a Northern Irishman, Raymond Armstrong, who came across the mothballed distillery while on holiday and bought it.
+Bladnoch became part of the Bell’s whisky empire in the 1980s, passed on to the United Distillers’ Group and closed in the 1990s.
+However, Bladnoch enjoyed a renaissance in the noughties under the ownership of a Northern Irishman, Raymond Armstrong, who came across the mothballed distillery while on holiday and bought it.
 The site went back into production, turned out some interesting and enjoyable malt and blends, but closed again in 2014.

 Sulwath Brewery, Castle Douglas